CedricLecluyse/CPT_T_lib/README.md

-This library is used to simulate a capacitive wireless power transfer.
+This library is used to simulate a capacitive wireless power transfer system.